Elementary Statistics on Trial (the case of Lucia de Berk): Extended discussion of heterogeneity

-In the previous sections we showed that a modest amount of heterogeneity leads to different orders of magnitude in the outcomes of crucial calculations.
-In this section we address some of the underlying mechanisms which may lead to the postulated heterogeneity.
+We showed that a modest amount of heterogeneity leads to very different orders of magnitude in the outcomes of crucial calculations.
+Here we address some of the underlying mechanisms which may lead to the postulated heterogeneity.

+Clearly, the data in this case show heterogeneity.
+The data stem from two hospitals with very different patients, young children in the JCH and elder adult patients in the RCH.
+The data come from three wards and the rates of incidents per shift vary considerably for each ward.

 We describe two general mechanisms causing heterogeneity.
 The first one concerns properties of subjects directly related to the intensity of the rate of incidents.
-The other mechanism is more indirect and results from `spurious correlations', in which properties not related to the underlying intensity, influence the measurement via unexpected dependencies and systematic variations in variables assumed to be independent and uniform.
+The other mechanism is more indirect and results from ``spurious correlations'', in which properties not related to the underlying intensity influence the measurement via unexpected dependencies and systematic variations in variables assumed to be independent and uniform.

-Related to this is another aspect of the data: the degree into which a specific model or null-hypothesis is susceptible to small variations in the data.
+Related to this is another aspect of the data: the degree to which a specific model or null-hypothesis is susceptible to small variations in the data.
 We will show this to be the case in the original calculations.
 Although our example is tuned to this very specific case, it refers to a much more general \emph{caveat}.
 It should be established how stable certain models are under small perturbations of the data.